wazuh/wazuh-documentation/source/installation-guide/elasticsearch-cluster/elasticsearch-single-node-cluster.rst

 Elasticsearch single-node cluster
 =================================

 This document will guide you to install the Elastic Stack components in a single-node cluster.
-Please, check the :ref:`compatibility matrix<compatibility_matrix>` if you have any doubt about your OS compatibility.
+Please, check the :ref:`compatibility matrix<compatibility_matrix>` if you have any doubt regarding the compatibility of your Operating System.

 .. note:: Root user privileges are necessary to execute all the commands described below.